Merkel’s role in €750m EU recovery fund attracts criticism in Germany

 Another major point of concern was the declawed rule-of-law provision in the deal, which German critics fear has handed carte blanche to Poland and Hungary to continue their slide away from democratic checks and balances while cashing EU state aid cheques.

-“For ten years it’s been like this with Hungary and it’s getting worse and worse,” she said.
+“For 10 years it’s been like this with Hungary and it’s getting worse and worse,” she said.

 Germany’s two main daily newspapers were in rare, critical agreement on the deal.
 The conservative Frankfurter Allgemeine (FAZ) warned that the EU’s cracks, between differing political and budgetary cultures, are visible like never before.